medic/chis-interoperability/readme.md

 1. `cd` into the `/srv/chis/` directory
 1. Get certificates for your domain via `certbot` with `sudo certbot certonly --nginx`.

-   Ensure the certficates are in `/etc/letsencrypt/live` when this command is done.
+   Ensure the certificates are in `/etc/letsencrypt/live` when this command is done.
 1. Clone this repo `git clone https://github.com/medic/chis-interoperability.git`
 1. `cd` into the newly cloned repo into the `./chis-interoperability/docker` directory
 1. Add yourself to the `docker` group by running the `./configure-docker.sh` script.
 Enter your `sudo` password when prompted.
 You may see some errors - this is OK.